Language: EN

 TrueFalse

-Example in different languages
+Example in Different Languages

-In languages with syntax inherited from C the operators are &&, ||, and !.
+In languages with syntax derived from C, the operators are &&, ||, and !.

 OperatorExample